GhostNeverbloom/spbgs-docs/docs/en/managementbasics.md

 !!! info "The `ClearCorpses` command is widely used by CD players for quick zed corpse removal, which is especially useful for Commando when extending the zed time, though is used by the rest of the perks."

-If you're a CD player and actively use such commands, it's recommended to bind them both on the same button:
+If you're a CD player and actively use such commands, it's recommended to bind them both to the same button:

 `setbind ThumbMouseButton2 "ClearCorpses|CorpseCleanup"`